AV-101 for Epilepsy

 In addition, another active metabolite of AV-101, 4-Cl-3-hydroxyanthranilic acid, inhibits the synthesis of quinolinic acid (QUIN), which is an endogenous NMDAR agonist that causes convulsions and excitotoxic neuronal damage.

 AV-101 has been shown to protect against seizures and neuronal damage in preclinical animal models of epilepsy.
-We believe AV-101’s dual action as a NMDAR GlyB antagonist and QUIN synthesis inhibitor, and exploratory preclinical data, together with human safety data in all clinical studies to date, may provide support for AV-101’s potential as a Phase 2a clinical development candidate for treatment of epilepsy.
+Upon successful Phase 1b development of AV-101 in combination with probenecid, we believe AV-101’s dual action as a NMDAR GlyB antagonist and QUIN synthesis inhibitor, and exploratory preclinical data, together with human safety data in all clinical studies to date, may provide support for Phase 2a clinical development of AV-101, together with probenecid, as a potential new generation treatment for epilepsy.

 - Epilepsy Foundation, https://www.epilepsy.com/learn/about-epilepsy-basics/what-epilepsy